-Despite these digital elements, Alipoor’s shows were still built around an audience getting together in a room, so the real world and the social networks could rub up against one another: “This trilogy of shows are specifically about that relationship between social media, contemporary politics and the nature of the human soul,” he says, “but you can only really profoundly explore that connection between people when you’re in a space where there’s another kind of connection between them.”
+Despite these digital elements, Alipoor’s shows were still built around an audience getting together in a room, so the real world and the social networks could rub up against one another: “This trilogy of shows are specifically about that relationship between social media, contemporary politics and the nature of the human soul, but you can only really profoundly explore that connection between people when you’re in a space where there’s another kind of connection between them.”

 Creating engaging events mediated by technology for the future is not about trying to replicate an in-person environment or event online, but to reimagine what an event could be from a very different starting point.

-Mena Fombo and Michael Jenkins are in the process of starting the first black-owned cultural space in the harbour in Bristol.
+Mena Fombo and Michael Jenkins are in the process of starting the first Black-owned cultural space in Bristol’s harbour.
 Currently operating under the name Bristol African Caribbean Cultural Space (likely to be renamed for launch), they are in the process of securing a barge and moorings.
-When Covid hit Jenkins says they changed their plans to expand their digital output and access, adding online access and remote events from day one.
-Michael describes the space as “history meets afrofuturism,” and they intend to build technology a lab where AR and VR will be used so that Black artists can develop and enhance their practices.
+When COVID-19 hit, Jenkins says they changed their plans to expand their digital outputs and access, adding online access and remote events from day one.
+Michael describes the space as “history meets afrofuturism”, and they intend to build a technology lab where AR and VR will be used so that Black artists can develop and enhance their practices.
 “We want to weave it all together,” he says, “having a space and thinking forward is all about looking to the future – but you have to understand the past.
 We want to contextualise Bristol’s history and its role in the slave trade, but then take that knowledge, take that information, and move forward with it.”

 Music festival WOMAD focused solely on sonic adventures for their WOMAD At Home series of immersive audio streams.
-These recordings are fully surround sound, using recording devices such as a Neumann binaural head, and Sennheiser’s AMBEO Smart Headset, as well as a 360 degree soundsystem, and musicians have used these capabilities to take listeners on journeys – Onipa moved their afro futurist grooves through different studio spaces, and avant-folkies 9Bach devised a journey through rural North Wales, playing in disused chapels and even from behind a waterfall.
-“We wanted to try something different,” explains Mike Large, Operations Director at Real World Operations, which includes their recording studios, WOMAD festival, and other ventures.
+These recordings are fully surround-sound, using recording devices such as a Neumann binaural head, and Sennheiser’s AMBEO Smart Headset, as well as a 360-degree soundsystem.
+Musicians have used these capabilities to take listeners on journeys: Onipa moved their afrofuturist grooves through different studio spaces, and avant-folkies 9Bach devised a journey through rural North Wales, playing in disused chapels and even from behind a waterfall.
+“We wanted to try something different,” explains Mike Large, Operations Director at Real World, the company behind WOMAD festival who also own recording studios.

-Large says they are also starting to see various hybrid ways of working in the studio, whether that’s splitting in person mixing and remote e-mixing, or recording live events or sessions for broadcasts while a band is making an album.
-The weekend of the actual, cancelled UK edition of WOMAD they also resisted an ad hoc remote festival, instead running a community-focused a celebration of the festival.
-They posted archive footage, and restored video tapes as far as 1982 that had never been seen and encouraged people to engage on social networks.
+Large says they are also starting to see various hybrid ways of working in the studio, whether that’s splitting in-person mixing and remote e-mixing, or recording live events or sessions for broadcasts while a band is making an album.
+During the weekend of the cancelled UK edition of WOMAD, they also resisted an ad hoc remote festival; instead running a community-focused celebration of past festivals.
+They posted archive footage, including restored video tapes dating from as far as 1982 that had never been seen, and encouraged people to engage on social networks.

-Accessibility is one of the few silver linings of Covid’s effect on live events, whether it’s in socially distanced gigs that mean issues around safety and accessibility are finally overcome for some audience members, or through making live events accessible remotely to those who couldn’t participate previously.
+Accessibility is one of the few silver linings of COVID-19’s effect on live events, whether it’s in socially distanced gigs that mean issues around safety and accessibility are finally overcome for some audience members, or through making live events accessible remotely to those who couldn’t participate previously.
 Sharp’s chronic pain means she can’t attend live shows if she can’t guarantee she will be able to sit down, which has often stopped her attending events.
-While she said she hasn’t enjoyed watching livestreams from home, a socially distanced gig finally levelled the playing field.
-“When I went to a socially distanced gig we all had to be seated and on chairs, and I felt like everyone was equal.”
+While she said she hasn’t enjoyed watching livestreams from home, socially distanced events have finally levelled the playing field: “When I went to a socially distanced gig we all had to be seated and on chairs, and I felt like everyone was equal.”